 What is a Mobile Food Dispensing Vehicle license? continued…

-With an MFDV license you are fully able to drive place to place throughout the state and your menu is limited to what your equipment can prepare.
-You also can offer catering services and are a licensed food service so can operate at a 1-3 day temporary event without having to pay a temporary event fee.
+With a Mobile Food Dispensing Vehicle (MFDV) license, operators are fully able to drive from place to place throughout the state.
+The menu items are limited to what the equipment on the vehicle can prepare.
+MFDV license holders can also offer catering services and may operate at a 1-3 day temporary event without paying additional temporary event fees.

 What is a Self-sufficient MFDV?

-Any FDACS permitted or H&R licensed food service can provide commissary services for your mobile.
+Any FDACS-permitted or H&R-licensed fixed food service establishment can provide commissary services for your MFDV.

-Exception – If the location is on a septic system the county Department of Health (DOH) would have to approve the system for increased use.
-This also applies to any other water/sewer locations used by a MFDV.
+Exception – If the location is on a septic system, the county Department of Health (DOH) would have to approve the system for increased use.
+This also applies to any other water/sewer locations used by an MFDV.
 For this reason we recommend using a location that is on municipal water/sewer.

 There are generally three steps to acquiring a food service license with the division:

 - apply for a license and pay the license fee

 Note: Steps 1 – 2 can be completed online.
 If plan review is required, we recommend applying for both license and plan review at the same time using one of the combination applications available via DBPR online services.
 This COMBO is the fastest way to apply and get open.